-Devoted organic grower and foodie that he is, Ableman digs the people-centeredness of this urban agriculture project.
-Employing and enabling the neighborhood farm workers is the mission of the street farm, he writes, citing the Japanese farm philosopher Masanobu Fukuoka who insisted the “ultimate goal of farming is not the growing of crops, but the cultivation of human beings.”
-He came to regard his fellow workers as “farmily.”That does put urban agricultures in context, and explains why land-use policy for urban agriculture deserves to be classified as among the “highest uses” of urban land.
+Devoted organic grower and foodie that he is, Ableman appreciates the people-centeredness of this urban agriculture project.
+Employing and enabling neighborhood members is the mission of the street farm, he writes.
+He cites the Japanese farm philosopher Masanobu Fukuoka, who insisted the “ultimate goal of farming is not the growing of crops, but the cultivation of human beings.”

 Ableman also understands that urban agriculture is not just rural agriculture in a city.
-It sometimes has to be adapted in stark ways.
-He came to understand, for example, that a paved parking lot was an ideal foundation on which to build, and that the best way to grow was in some 5000 wood and plastic bins (almost 10,000 at the time of this writing), which can be moved when a lease or a welcome run out.
+It sometimes has to be adapted in dramatic ways.
+He came to understand, for example, that a paved parking lot was an ideal foundation on which to build, and that the best way to grow was in some 5000 wooden and plastic bins (almost 10,000 at the time of this writing), which can be moved whenever a lease or a welcome run out.

-He also understands the centrality of partnerships and of champions on city staff to his success; they are the city farmer’s environment, as important and immediate as nature is to the rural farmer.
-At one point, he even argues that the crisis of global industrial agriculture is, above all, “a crisis of participation” — which distances people from their food as much as the 5000 mile trip that Asian rice takes to a plate on the eastern seaboard of the Americas.
+Ableman also understands the centrality of partnerships and of champions on city staff to his success.
+They are the city farmer’s environment, as important and immediate as Nature is to the rural farmer.
+At one point, Ableman argues that the crisis of global industrial agriculture is, above all, “a crisis of participation” — which distances people from their food as much as the 5000-mile trip that Asian rice takes to a plate on the eastern seaboard of the Americas.

 WHAT HUMANS HAVE IN COMMONS

-As I read her articles, Tornaghi is so bold as to put our psychic needs of our deeply-rooted human spirit on par with deeply human physical needs for food — and thereby to classify citizen access to urban food production as essential.
+As I read her articles, Tornaghi is so bold as to put the psychic needs of our deeply-rooted human spirit on par with deeply human physical needs for food.
+In this light, citizen access to urban food production is essential spiritually, not just biologically.
 Only such a deep understanding of the need to engage with and participate in food production could account for her proposal that access to food production opportunities be classified as part of a citizen’s inborn and inherent “right to the city.”

 Tornaghi’s work is accessible in a variety of places — including one article on how to set up an urban ag project, and one piece on the critical geography of urban ag, and one study on urban ag and the politics of empowerment, and one report on gardening activism, as well as a publication on European urban agriculture.